hard-nett/airdrop/readme.md

 - [43 TERP OG & SCAVENGER HUNT participants rewarded either 1 or 1.34 points.
 (111913.879345 TERP & PERSY)]
 - [4 Genesis Validators rewarded 1 TERP & PERSY for gentx]

+## Airdrop Cycle 2: Cannabis Culture Communities

+### Check [here](./eth/README.md) to learn about the parameters for the airdrop to token holders of projects supporting the vision of web-3 + cannabis culture.